souzalii/work-examples/README.md

 These projects are designed to demonstrate basic functionalities and provide helpful examples for common tasks.

 ## Contents
-- **Python Scripts**: Simple Python scripts for data manipulation, automation, and other basic tasks.
+- **Data Manipulation**: Simple Python scripts for data manipulation, automation, and other basic tasks.
+- **She Codes:** Challenges and projetos done for the Web Development course.

 ## Getting Started